gmishne/capstone-graph-analysis/weeks/04-Label-Propogation.md

 Complete the following tasks

 ### Deep learning networks
 * Implement an FCN with 2 hidden layers and a GCN with 2 hidden layers.
 Train these networks on a classification task for the Cora dataset.
 Do they perform better than the single-layer variant?
 Does increasing the number of layers to 3 improve results?
-  * Optional: Implement the GCN using the adjacency matrix normalization used in https://arxiv.org/pdf/1609.02907.pdf (eq 2).
+* Optional: Implement the GCN using the adjacency matrix normalization used in [Semi-supervised classification with graph convolutional networks](https://arxiv.org/pdf/1609.02907.pdf) (eq 2).
+Note: we read Kipf's blog post on this network last week.

 ### Replication task
 This week we will start coding the replication task, breaking it up into parts.